gvvaughan/specl/README.md

     ...
     - describe a Stack:
-        - before: !lua |
+        - before: |
             -- equivalent to before(:all)
             package.path = "src/?.lua;" .. package.path
             Stack = require "stack"

         - context when inspecting the stack:
-            - before: !lua |
+            - before: |
                 -- equivalent to before(:each)
                 stack = Stack {}

-            - it has no elements when empty: !lua |
+            - it has no elements when empty: |
             ...

 Tricky `before` placement aside, it's always a good idea to organize